qureshi-h/pdf-manipulator/README.md

 # Online PDF Manager

 An online tool to easily manipulate pdf files.
-Hosted at [Named Link](http://www.onlinepdfmanager.com/ "Online PDF Manager").
+Hosted at [Online PDF Manager](http://www.onlinepdfmanager.com/ "Online PDF Manager").
 Currently the following features are supported:

 -   Reorder the pages of a pdf